apstrata/SocialTeddy/README.md

   * Copy the value of the "authorizationUrl" result field and paste it into a browser.
 You are redirected to a Facebook login page where you will be asked to enter your credentials and grant some permissions.
 Once you do this, you are redirected to the "social.api.facebookLogin" script, which will automatically add a new user to Apstrata, or, if the user already existed, added a Facebook access token he user's profile.

 * Copy the Facebook access token (either from the user's profile in the Apstrata workbench or from the browser window)
-* Open the main.xml file of the SocialTeddy project in Kinoma Studio and paste the token as a value of the "usersFacebookToken" field.
+* Open the main.xml file of the SocialTeddy project in Kinoma Studio:
+  * Paste the token as a value of the "usersFacebookToken" field
+  * Verify that the value of the "apstrataAuthKey" field is set to your Apstrata auth key
+  * Verify the the value of the "postUrl" variable in the "postMessage" method points to your Apstrata cluster endpoint

 How to use
 ==========